 - Select investments that aim to pay you a regular income and/or help preserve capital

-- Full IHT exemption after just 2 years – quicker than with most other IHT-mitigation strategies
+- Full IHT exemption after just 2 years under current rules – quicker than with most other IHT-mitigation strategies

-When the new ‘main residence relief’ comes fully into effect, in 2020, couples will be able to jointly pass on a home worth up to £1 million tax free.
-However, despite the increased tax-free allowance, IHT revenues are expected to rise to £5.6 billion by then.
+When the new residence nil rate band comes fully into effect in 2020, couples will be able to jointly pass on a home worth up to £1 million tax free.

 Happily, investing in IHT schemes is straightforward – just visit the offers page to see the available opportunities.
 Before you invest you should also ensure you have read and understood the Risks and Commitments.
 The two-year IHT-exemption clock starts ticking once your funds have been invested.